ovh/docs/pages/platform/private-registry/configure-oidc-provider-authentication/guide.en-au.md

 ## Objective

-OVHcloud Managed Private Registry service, a cloud-native registry built on Harbor, allows you to store, manage and access your container images (OCI artifacts) and Helm charts.
+The OVHcloud Managed Private Registry service, a cloud-native registry built on Harbor, allows you to store, manage and access your container images (OCI artifacts) and Helm charts.

-By default, to log in your OVHloud Managed private registries you have to generate credentials (from the OVHcloud Control Panel, the APIv6 or Terraform), then log you with this user and administrate other users in the Harbor HMI.
-But, do you know that you can configure an Open ID Connect (OIDC) provider, for the OVHcloud Managed Private registry authentiction, like Keycloack?
+By default, to log in to your OVHloud Managed private registries you have to generate credentials (from the OVHcloud Control Panel, the APIv6 or Terraform), then log in with this user and administrate other users in the Harbor HMI.

+However, you can also configure an Open ID Connect (OIDC) provider, for the OVHcloud Managed Private registry authentication, such as Keycloack.

-First of all, what is OIDC?
+- First of all, what is OIDC?

 ![OIDC](images/oidc.png)

 OIDC stands for [OpenID Connect](https://en.wikipedia.org/wiki/OpenID).
 It is an open standard and decentralized authentication protocol.
 This protocol allows verifying the user identity when a user is trying to access a protected HTTPs endpoint.

-Several OpenID Connect providers exists like Dex, Keycloak, Okta or a SaaS provider and Harbor supports all of them.
+Several OpenID Connect providers exists like Dex, Keycloak, Okta or a SaaS provider.
+Harbor supports all of them.
 In this tutorial we will use Keycloack.

-What is Keycloak?
+- What is Keycloak?

 ![Keycloak](images/keycloack.png)